 Danmarks Internationale Kollegium was built in 1972 in modernist style inspired by Le Corbusier’s idea of garden city.
 The 16 concrete blocks provide housing for 512 residents.
 It has 16 blocks on 2 floors.
 There are a total of 384 rooms of 13 m2 (each one with private bathroom) with shared kitchens* (one kitchen is shared among 12 rooms) and 64 two-bedroom apartments with private kitchens of 35 m2.
 Living here you have access to a music room, gym, bar and sauna.
 During summer you can chill out in one of the gardens in between the blocks or play at the soccer field.

-*All the kitchens at the dormitory will be renovated starting from April until autumn 2019.
+*All the kitchens at the dormitory will be renovated starting from June until autumn/winter 2019.

 Cats are allowed at the kollegium but dogs are not allowed.
 It’s also not allowed to have children living at the kollegium.